neurallayer/Photon.jl/docs/src/core.md

 ## Internal
 You normally won't have to invoke the following functions directly when training a model.
-But in some cases you might want to write a specialised version of them.
+But in some cases you might want to write a specialized version of them.

 ```@docs
 Photon.back!